Patricia G. Schuman: Presidency of the American Library Association

 In a 2024 interview published in the journal, Florida Libraries, Schuman reflected on the importance of advocacy to maintain support for libraries.

+In 2026 Schuman wrote for the Library Journal “Faith in Our Future”| LJ150 series."
+Her essay, "Library Advocacy NOW!," is an assessment of the need for library associations to "refocus our efforts in ways that will ensure libraries can continue to thrive for the next 150 years."

 Awards

 Pat Schuman with Mitch Freedman and John N. Berry after receiving ALA Honorary Membership in 2014.